robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 ### 4.1 Create a SvelteKit default form action for the Sign Up page

+In the next steps you are going to add the code needed to create a new user in the database

+All of this is done server-side in the **src/routes/signup/+page.server.ts** file.

 Create a `+page.server.ts` file in the folder `src/routes/signup`.

 <a href="https://kit.svelte.dev/docs/form-actions" target="_blank">https://kit.svelte.dev/docs/form-actions</a>